StephanieML/hmt-archive/index.md

 - `hmtmgr`:  a code library for assembling the various individual components (such as book-by-book editions of different versions of the *Iliad*) into composite objects (such as a complete edition of one version of the *Iliad*).
-- `ctsbldr` and `citebldr`:  build systems using the library in `hmtmgr` to construct a set of generic CITE repositories that can be managed with the [CITE Manager library](http://cite-architecture.github.io/citemgr/).
+- `ctsbldr` and `citebldr`:  build systems constructing a set of generic CITE repositories that can be managed with the [CITE Manager library](http://cite-architecture.github.io/citemgr/).
 - `textmgr`: a build system for analyzing the contents of the CTS repository created by `ctsbldr`.
 - `graphs`:  a build system for unifying CITE and CTS repositories in an RDF graph.
 - `publisher`:  a build system that collects archival material in zip files, and publishes them to a nexus repository.